In a divided world, there’s one thing that unites us all: our complete and utter revulsion for mosquitoes.

 Cue evil laughter.

-If you’re interested in learning more about ovillantas, you can read this article.
+If you’re interested in learning more about this mosquito catcher, you can read this article.

 Mosquitoes share many things in common with Dracula, like the urge to suck blood from their victims.
 But aside from that, mosquitoes can’t stand garlic, too.

-It’s bad news for them, but good news for the rest of us folks.
+It’s bad news for them, but good news for us folks.